The Importance of a Good Night’s Rest:

 In Chinese acupuncture and acupressure, several points are believed to aid in promoting better sleep:

-1. Anmian (Peaceful Sleep): Located behind the ear, along the hairline, this point is commonly used to relieve insomnia and anxiety, helping to induce sleep.
+Anmian (Peaceful Sleep): Located behind the ear, along the hairline, this point is commonly used to relieve insomnia and anxiety, helping to induce sleep.
+Stimulate the point gently with either your middle or pointer finger for 2-3 minutes by massaging in small circles.

-2. Shenmen (Heart 7): Found on the inner wrist crease, in line with the little finger, Shenmen is used to calm the mind, ease anxiety, and improve sleep quality.
+Shenmen (Heart 7): Found on the inner wrist crease, in line with the little finger, Shenmen is used to calm the mind, ease anxiety, and improve sleep quality.
+Press gently on this point for 2-3 minutes on either side, whilst taking nice slow, deep breaths.

-3. Yintang (Hall of Impression): Located between the eyebrows, Yintang is often used to relieve stress, calm the mind, and promote relaxation, which can help with sleep.
+Yintang (Hall of Impression): Located between the eyebrows, often referred to as the 3rd eye, Yintang is often used to relieve stress, calm the mind, and promote relaxation, which can help with sleep.

 It's important to consult with a qualified acupuncturist or acupressure practitioner for proper technique and guidance when using these points.